Bible Edited Out of Film 'Soul Surfer' to Appeal to Non-Christians, Added Back In

 makes movies for every audience,” explained Dr. Ted Baehr, founder and publisher of Movieguide, and Chairman of the Christian Film and Television Commission.
 Hollywood

-“The movies that do better at the box office, like the top 10 from last year, none of them were R-rated, none of them had violence in them, and none of them had sexual content in them.”
+“The movies that do better at the box office, like the top 10 films from last year, none of them were R-rated, none of them had violence in them, and none of them had sexual content in them.”

 Deidre Behar contributed to this report.